7shifts Payroll: Failed Funding Guide

 Option 1: Wire the Funds

-Option 2: Resubmit an ACH Debit
+Option 2: Resubmit the ACH Debit

-⚠️ Important: Resubmitting the ACH debit can take 3-5 business days.
+Note: Resubmitting the ACH debit can take 3-5 business days.
 Inform your employees of potential payday delays.

 Steps to Resubmit the ACH Debit: